2019 Update: All links have been updated below…

 - Brooks Brothers – They don’t seem to have anything terribly classic in stock online at the moment, but this brand is obviously a stalwart for women’s suiting.

 - Elie Tahari – This is the parent brand to everyone’s starter suit, Tahari – the prices are much steeper but so is the quality and the cut.
-They have a lot of stores in malls, but you can also find the brand at Nordstrom, Bloomingdale’s, and Saks.
+They have a lot of stores in malls, but you can also find the brand at Neiman Marcus and Bloomingdale’s.

 - The Fold London – I mostly think of this brand for their gorgeous origami-like top, but they make a lot of neutral suiting and other tailored pieces, so if you’re looking for something different (or happen to be in London), keep the brand in mind.

 - Hobbs – This British brand has a few locations stateside, and carries a lot of gorgeous workwear, including some nice basic suits.
 Note that Bloomingdale’s also carries the brand.
-(Another general note if you’re looking for washable clothes — many, many of Hobbs’s dresses and suiting separates are washable.)
+(Another general note if you’re looking for washable workwear— many, many of Hobbs’s dresses and suiting separates are washable.)

 - Hugo Boss – My admiration for this brand has only grown the more I’ve done this blog — everything they do is beautiful quality, extremely classic and stylish.
-They have stand alone stores, but you can also find that at Nordstrom and Bloomingdale’s.
+They have stand alone stores, but you can also find the brand at Nordstrom and Bloomingdale’s.

 - Lafayette 148 New York – If you’ve got curves or are in need of cusp sizes (16, occasionally even 18), take a look at Lafayette 148 New York — the quality is lovely but the cuts are much more forgiving.
 Their suiting pants are incredibly highly rated at Nordstrom, as well.
 You can also find the brand often on deep discount at Last Call and OFF5TH.